ysndr/MSc-Thesis/chapter/related-work.md

 Missing features of the protocol such as the ones pointed out by Mészáros et al. appear frequently, especially in complex language servers or ones that implement more than basic code processing.

-The rust-analyzer defines almost thirty non-standard commands [@UserManual], to enable different language specific actions.
+The rust-analyzer defines almost thirty non-standard commands^[https://rust-analyzer.github.io/manual.html#features], to enable different language specific actions.

 Taking the idea of the CodeCompass project further, Rodriguez-Echeverria et al. propose a generic extension of the LSP for graphical modeling [@rodriguez-echeverriaLanguageServerProtocol2018].
 Their approach is based on a generic intermediate representation of graphs which can be generated by language servers and turned into a graphical representation by the client implementation.